 Many factors contribute to headaches for both men and women, including family history and age.
 Women, however, often notice a relationship between headaches and hormonal changes.

 The hormones estrogen (ES-truh-jen) and progesterone (pro-JES-tuh-rohn) play key roles in regulating the menstrual cycle and pregnancy and may also affect headache-related chemicals in the brain.

 Having steady estrogen levels may improve headaches, while experiencing estrogen levels that dip or change can make headaches worse.

 Though fluctuating hormone levels can influence headache patterns, you're not completely at the mercy of your hormones.
 Your doctor can help you treat — or prevent — hormone-related headaches.

 The drop in estrogen just before your period might contribute to headaches.
 Many women with migraines report headaches before or during menstruation.

 Your menstrual-related migraines may be treated in several ways.
-Proven treatments for migraine are often effective for treating menstrual migraine.
+Proven treatments for migraines are often effective for treating menstrual migraines.
 They include:

 - Ice.
 Hold a cold cloth or an ice pack to the painful area on your head or neck.
 Wrap the ice pack in a towel to protect your skin.

 - Relaxation exercises.
 Try relaxation exercises to lower stress.

 - Biofeedback.
 Biofeedback may improve your headaches by helping you monitor how your body responds to stress.

 - Over-the-counter pain relievers.
-Your doctor may recommend you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen (Aleve) or ibuprofen (Advil, Motrin IB, others).
+Your doctor may recommend that you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen sodium (Aleve) or ibuprofen (Advil, Motrin IB, others).
 These medications may relieve your pain soon after your headache begins.

 - Triptans.
 Your doctor may prescribe triptans, medications that block pain signals in your brain.
 Triptans often relieve pain from your headache within two hours and help control vomiting.

 - Other prescription pain medications.
 Sometimes your doctor may suggest other prescription pain medications, such as dihydroergotamine (D.H.E.
 45).
 These cannot be taken in combination with triptans.

 If you have several debilitating headaches a month, your doctor may recommend preventive treatment with NSAIDs or triptans.

-If your menstrual cycle is regular, it's often most effective to take preventive headache medication starting a few days before your period and continuing through up to two weeks after the start of your period.
+If your menstrual cycle is regular, it may be most effective to take preventive headache medication starting a few days before your period and continuing through up to two weeks after the start of your period.